 At Needle | Cuda, effective dispute resolution is at the heart of our family law practice.
 For decades, our Westport family law attorneys have helped clients overcome conflicts and lay the foundation for a more secure future.
-Our attorneys are adept at employing a variety of alternatives to litigation, including negotiation, mediation and arbitration.
-If you have a pressing family law issue that requires a legal remedy, you can trust our legal team to provide the personalized attention, sound guidance, creative thinking and determined representation necessary to achieve your goals.
+Our attorneys leverage a variety of process alternatives to litigation, including negotiation, mediation and arbitration.
+If you have a pressing family law issue that requires a legal remedy, you can trust our legal team to provide the personalized attention, sound guidance, creative thinking and strategic guidance necessary to secure a clear path forward.

 When you have a legal dispute, effective resolution consists of two elements: a process and a product.
 Your end goal is the product, which is some sort of enforceable agreement.
 This can be in the form of a contract, like a prenuptial or postnuptial agreement, which a court can implement when necessary.
 Another form is a marital settlement, which the court must approve to resolve a question of legal status, such as a divorce or child custody.

 The dispute resolution processes available in family law cases include:

 Resolution of your case can involve a combination of dispute resolution approaches.
 For instance, it is possible to settle one aspect of divorce through negotiation while leaving the remainder up to a judge in a litigation setting.
 Similarly, you may enter mediation to come to a resolution on child support or custody while choosing to litigate all issues surrounding the division of marital property.

 In all divorce and family law dispute resolution approaches, it is always recommended to seek the services of an experienced Connecticut family law attorney.
 For many people, divorce is one of life’s most significant events.
 So, whether you believe your case to be complex or straightforward, you cannot afford to take a chance on your future by hiring just any dispute resolution group.
 Having experienced representation with a deep interest in ensuring that your rights are protected and that you receive all you are entitled to under the law is your best option.